Getting a Work Permit in Canada

 - Expert Witnesses or Investigators

 - Civil Aviation Inspectors

 - Crew Members

 - Farm Workers

-As you may see here, there are a few complications in the process: getting a job offer from a Canadian employer poses a challenge as not every employer is willing to go through the wait time as well as going through LMIA application requires a lot of extra work and documentation.
+Unfortunately, you may run into a few complications on your work permit application process.
+Getting a job offer from a Canadian employer is a challenge since not every employer is willing to go through the wait-time and the LMIA application process, which requires extra time, work and documentation.

-That is why one of the key benefits of working with Green Light Canada Global Mobility Solutions Ltd. for both foreign specialists and companies that may benefit from hiring foreign workers as we are also acting as an employment agency and focus on finding a connection between the employers and potential employees and help to optimize the process and facilitate paperwork.
+This is one of the many reasons why you should work with our company, Green Light Canada, for both foreign workers and companies looking to benefit from foreign workers.
+As well as being an immigration consultant company, we act as an employment agency and help connect employers and potential employees, while helping to optimize the process and properly facilitate the required paperwork.